Design thinking workshop

 Because each participant interacts with each step of the process, it also quickly becomes clear who is best suited for which step of the process.

-Some are better at customer analysis, others feel like a fish out of water when they can spout innovative ideas, and still others are energized by testing new concepts and ideas.
+Some are better at customer analysis, others feel like a fish in water when they can spout innovative ideas, and still others are energized by testing new concepts and ideas.

 Our design thinking workshop boosts your creativity

 Through brainstorming techniques, you will be challenged to think out-of-the-box and generate a multitude of ideas from different angles.
-Then you will create a prototype and verify that it meets the 3 criteria to be viable.
+You will then create a prototype and verify that it meets the 3 criteria to be viable.

 You will leave the workshop with lots of inspiration and a sense of urgency to get started with design thinking.